 How much preparation goes into making a booth?

-Here’s how our day before looked: William and Steven spent 8 hours thoroughly working and testing everything on all three builds we presented.
+Here’s how our day before looked: some teammates spent eight hours thoroughly working and testing everything on all three builds we presented.
 Mike printed out the vinyl banner, assorted posterboards, and flyers.
 (Besides the pins, which we cut and pressed last week.)
 I wrote a pre-event piece and playtested to validate nothing major went wrong with the three builds.
 Chris had work and Dennis is leaving the project to accept full-time work for a company, but he lent us headphones for the event.
-William and Steven brought their hardware: 3 laptops; 1 big screen.
+Those same teammates brought their hardware: 3 laptops; 1 big screen.
 We met at 11 AM.
 Prepped at 11:40 AM.

 Teardown at 9 PM was easy.
 No casualties.